reinderien/satisfactory/readme.md

 one-based indexing is dumb, and parts of the documentation are a little awkward, but the algorithmic accuracy and performance are excellent.

+I want to ask the solver something like:

+- Consider a selected collection of recipes at the output - rotors, modular frames and smart plating in this example
+- Provide for each running at 100% clock, or having multiple instances whose clocks sum to 100%
-I want to ask the solver, e.g. "for assemblers running at full tilt, one each to produce rotors, modular frames and smart plating, tell me the minimum factory configuration needed to supply them".
+- Tell me the minimum factory configuration needed to supply them

 Translating this into GLPK speak,

-- The _structural variables_ are in a vector, each element being a count of a given recipe; a.k.a. the number of buildings running that recipe
+- The _structural variables_ are in a vector, each element being a clock total of a given recipe; a.k.a. the sum of the clocks for all buildings running that recipe
 - The _auxiliary variables_ are in another vector, each element being the rate of production of a given resource (consumption is negative).
 - The _bounds_ are the minimum and maximum for each of the structural and